Common Ground Project Food Hub

 Food Hubs represent a conscious effort to build on the many thriving and highly popular examples of emerging local food economies, such as farmer’s markets and community-supported agriculture enterprises, by identifying and meeting key gaps in local circuits of food production, distribution and consumption (Imagining a Casey Food Hub, 2011).”

-We have partnered with VicHealth as one of seven Future Healthy Food Hubs across regional Victoria.
-It's a huge opportunity for us to play a greater role in strengthening and connecting our local food system.
+For 2023 and 2024, VicHealth funded seven Future Healthy Food Hubs across regional Victoria.
+It allowed us to play a greater role in strengthening and connecting our local food system.

 If you would like to read about the other six hubs, who uniquely offer regional areas their own version of a Food Hub, go here.